WildernessLabs/Documentation/Netduino/Input_Output/Digital/index.md

 ## Input Ports

-For example, the following code initializes an `InputPort` (used for reading the port's value) on GPIO Digital Pin #2 that's pulled down to 0v, so that by default, it doesn't have a current running through it:
+For example, the following code initializes an [`InputPort`](https://msdn.microsoft.com/en-us/library/microsoft.spot.hardware.inputport(v=vs.102).aspx) (used for reading the port's value) on GPIO Digital Pin #2 that's pulled down to 0v, so that by default, it doesn't have a current running through it:

 ```CSharp